blue0x1/TokRun/README.md

 - The target user must already have a token on the host.
 - TokRun cannot create a token without credentials.
-- URL paths and UNC/share paths are rejected for `--run`; use local executable paths only.
+- UNC/share paths are rejected for `--run`; use local executable paths only.
 - Some protected processes deny token access even from an elevated shell.
 - Visible shells depend on Windows session, desktop, terminal, and privilege behavior.
 - Remote execution is out of scope; TokRun launches local processes only.